jebarb/ibm-attrition/dashboard/final_analysis.md

     ## NumCompaniesWorked        25.32
     ## WorkLifeBalance           25.09

+    #plot(importance_grid)
     ggplot(importance_grid)+ggtitle("Random Forest Feature Importance")

 ![](final_analysis_files/figure-markdown_strict/unnamed-chunk-11-1.png)

-Most RF important features: OverTime, JobSatisfaction, JobInvolment.
-It's reasonable that overTime affects people's satisfaction derived from any job.
+Most RF important features: OverTime It's reasonable that overTime affects people's satisfaction derived from any job.
 It seems our classifier has cought on to this.
 We're suprised that marital status are not in the first 20 importance.
 It may because marital status has high correlation with other features(such as Age).
 We can also reflect back to the correlations between features we made in Data Exploratory Analysis section.

-Conclusion
+CONCLUSION
 ----------

 Fom some basic Exploratory Data Analysis to feature engineering to